evuez/evuez.github.io/posts/curried-elixir-compose.md

 date = 2021-01-30
 %%%

-In a [previous post](https://liftm.io/posts/curried-elixir.html), we implemented a `curry` function for Elixir, and in the [following post](https://liftm.io/posts/curried-elixir.html), we built a `flip` function for our curried functions.
+In a [previous post](https://liftm.io/posts/curried-elixir.html), we implemented a `curry` function for Elixir, and in the [following post](https://liftm.io/posts/curried-elixir-flip.html), we built a `flip` function for our curried functions.

 I want to build one last thing for our curried function, and that's a composition operator.
-Elixir doesn't support function composition, you have to use anonymous functions or the [capture operator](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#&/1) if you want to compose functions:
+Elixir doesn't support function composition, you have to use anonymous functions or the [capture operator](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#&/1) instead:

     iex> add_2 = fn x -> x + 2 end
     iex> mul_3 = fn x -> x * 3 end